Learn how easy it is to make a unique, handmade Christmas Stocking out of your old Sweater

 Turn your stocking base inside-out so that the right sides of the fabric are together.

 Next, pin together the cut edges, leaving the top or cuff part open.
-Using needle and thread or your sewing machine, sew along the pinned edge.
+Then, with your sewing machine or needle and thread, sew along the pinned edge.

 Now, turn your stocking right side out.

-Cut out the cuff part from your chosen sweater fabric.
+First, you will cut the fabric for the cuff part from your chosen sweater fabric.
+Remember, this can be the same sweater or a different one.
 In my case, I used the tan colored sweater.

 In other words, my cuff material measured about 12″ wide by 10″ high (this gives a final cuff of appr.
 6″ x 5″ when folded in half horizontally and stitched around the top of the stocking.
 That’s super confusion, isn’t it?)